A group of moms sit with their new babies in a circle on the floor.

 Massage

-Massage is a very helpful stimulator of a baby’s neuromuscular system and I think that this is a perfect age to spend time on massage.
-As soon as your baby has the ability to move, they will not want to lie still for a massage.
-If you are unsure of massage techniques you could check in your community for a class, or research the techniques online.
+Massage is a very helpful stimulator of a baby’s neuromuscular system, and this is a perfect age to spend time on massage.
+As soon as your baby has the ability to move, they won’t want to lie still for a massage.
+Here’s some guidance on how to do it.

 Bath time

 Bath time is also a wonderful opportunity for playing with different textures and movement.
-Encourage splashing and kicking as much as possible while you are giving your baby a bath.
-Always ensure they are closely supervised during bath activity.
+Encourage splashing and kicking as much as possible while you’re giving your baby a bath.
+Always ensure they’re closely supervised during bath activity.

 Leave a Reply